hubotio/hubot/docs/adapters/campfire.md

 ## Getting Started

-You will need a Campfire account to to start, which you can [sign up for free](https://signup.37signals.com/campfire/free/signup/new).
+You will need a Campfire account to start, which you can [sign up for free](https://signup.37signals.com/campfire/free/signup/new).

 Next, you will need to create a user on your Campfire account for your Hubot,